Nate-Wilkins/react-discord-presence/README.md

 ### Display

+- NPM package should have dist and README only.
 - Support for idle status.
 - Support for do not disturb status.
 - Fix "About Me" to support "`" (code quotes), "*" (italics), "**" (bold), images (?), and links (?).